 Before returning a dog, mushers must remove all gear (harness, booties, leggings, etc.) except for the dog collar.
 Dogs may be left with dog coats, but the coats will be removed for dog transit and will become property of Iditarod with no guarantee of return to the musher.
 Returned dogs may be moved from the originating checkpoint to the closest dog collection area at Anchorage, McGrath, Unalakleet or Nome.
-Dogs may be shipped from the collection areas to a location designated by the musher at the musher's expense.
+Dogs will then be collected from McGrath and Unalakleet and will be shipped to Anchorage for final review.
+These costs are covered by the ITC.
+However, dogs may be shipped from the collection areas to a location designated by the musher at the musher's expense.

-- Dogs returned in Anchorage, Nome and the re-start are the musher's responsibility. - Dogs returned at ALL OTHER CHECKPOINTS will be transported by the ITC.
+Dogs returned in Anchorage, Nome and the re-start are the musher's responsibility.